santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-Lead-Guides.md

 If the engineer still has some time left before their end of shift, wait 15-30 minutes and try assignment again; a resource may come available!
 If you do not have that time to wait, use the process below.

-1. **THIS STEP HAS NOT BEEN WORKING AS OF 11/16.
-Skip to Step 2.** Check this [VDM Resource Tool](https://crmglobal.corp.microsoft.com/GLBCRMSUP/WebResources/crmee_/Pages/CrmGlobal.ResourceSelection.html) to see who is available based on VDM's criteria.
+1. Check who is online/on shift using WFM: https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/326172/View-WFM-Schedule-Per-POD
 2. On the [CRM Global site](https://crmglobal.corp.microsoft.com/GLBCRMSUP/main.aspx#746218167) navigate to Collaboration, then 'Resource'.
 ![image.png](/.attachments/image-6fb57c99-6ac4-4ddf-9458-c3e457e1ca63.png)
 Then at the top of the page click the filter button.